 Similarly, Pakistan cannot choose its military option against India to liberate Kashmir, given India’s superior military.

-Thus, states’ view about their own military capabilities and those of the adversaries, guide their decisions about war and peace.
+Thus, states’ view about their own military capabilities and those of their adversaries, guide their decisions about war and peace.

 The second most important determinant of foreign policymaking is the economic condition of the state.

 In this regard, an economically developed state is more likely to play an active role in the global political economy.